Equation Discovery with Bayesian Spike-and-Slab Priors and Efficient Kernels: APPENDIX

 where $\blambda_n$ is the natural parameter and $\bphi(\btheta)$ is sufficient statistics.
 For example, if we choose a Gaussian term, $f_n = \N(\btheta| \bmu_n, \bSigma_n)$, then the sufficient statistics is $\bphi(\btheta) = \{\btheta, \btheta\btheta^\top\}$.
 The moment is the expectation of the sufficient statistics.

 We therefore approximate the joint distribution with

-Because the exponential family is closed under multiplication and division, we can immediately obtain a closed-form approximate posterior $q(\btheta) \approx p(\btheta|\Dcal)$ by merging the approximation terms in the RHS of \eqref{eq: approx-joint}, which is still a distribution in the exponential family.
+Because the exponential family is closed under multiplication and division, we can immediately obtain a closed-form approximate posterior $q(\btheta) \approx p(\btheta|\Dcal)$ by merging the approximation terms in the R.H.S of \eqref{eq: approx-joint}, which is still a distribution in the exponential family.

 Then the task amounts to optimizing those approximation terms $\{f_n(\btheta) | 0 \le n \le N\}$.
 EP repeatedly conducts four steps to optimize each $f_n$. \begin{itemize} \item \textbf{Step 1.} Obtain the calibrated distribution that integrates the context information of $f_n$,